-This is the same project described in state application #13-42.
 This application describes the rehabilitation of the Irons & Russell Building, a six story brick manufacturing building which currently houses a mix of uses.
 The building was completed in 1904 to house the Irons & Russell Company - manufacturers of pins and charms - as well as to provide additional tenant spaces for other light industrial manufacturers.
 The building was notable as using all electrical power in its manufacturing processes, obviating the need for a large, cumbersome and dirty power plant.
-Except for the proposed use, this application is nearly identical to a recent application for this building - NPS# - that was previously reviewed and conditionally approved.
-The new use will convert the building to a residential use with 57 apartment units and a small restaurant on the ground floor.
+The new use will continue the current use, which is predominantly office space with a first floor restaurant.
 The building is located in the Providence Jewelry Manufacturing District, immediately adjacent to the Downtown Providence Historic District.